rnett/krosstalk/plugins/ktor-client/krosstalk-ktor-client/README.md

 # Module Krosstalk Ktor Client

-A basic multiplatform Krosstalk client implementation using Ktor.
-Includes authentication scopes.
+A basic multiplatform Krosstalk client plugin using [Ktor](https://ktor.io/).

 To use, have your Krosstalk client object implement `KtorKrosstalkClient`, and set `client` to a `KtorClient`.